imazen/slimmage/README.md

 Please make all pull requests against the 'unstable' branch.
 Pull requests should include corresponding tests.

+## FAQ

+* I don’t want to be stuck with multiples of `stepWidth` (default: 160).
+Can I use arbitrary sizes?
+[Sure! window.slimmage.adjustImageParameters gives you full control](https://github.com/imazen/slimmage/issues/24#issuecomment-68944115).
+* Does this support retina?
+[Absolutely!
+All pixel density variations should work perfectly](https://github.com/imazen/slimmage/issues/17).
+* [Do you support lazy loading](https://github.com/imazen/slimmage/issues/16)?
+That depends on your definition.
+You can certainly use the `postpone` attribute to lower the priority of the image downloading.
+You can create or enable images at arbitrary times, and call `window.slimmage.checkResponsiveImages()` at any time to ‘fix them’, but slimmage doesn’t *in itself*, bake in a lazy-loading-as-you-scroll kind of feature/bug.
+* It doesn’t work with my AJAXY-thingamabob!
+Slimmage can’t fix what isn’t there.
+Either [ensure Slimmage is loaded before the other script begins messing up the DOM](https://github.com/imazen/slimmage/issues/4), or call `window.slimmage.checkResponsiveImages()` after the DOM-mangling is complete and the images are visible.

 ### Other approaches

 * [&lt;picture>](http://responsiveimages.org/) (good if you need art direction)